MadelineMiller/llm-xpcs-eval/README.md

-# XPCS Hypothesis Evaluator LLM (In Progress)
+# XPCS Hypothesis Evaluator LLM

 ## About the Project

-### Target Audience:
+### Target Audience
-* Beamline visiting users
+* Beamline visiting users at Argonne National Laboratory's Advanced Photon Source (8-ID)

 ### Context & Sources
-* Textbooks on XPCS
+* XPCS textbooks and reference materials
-* Data handbook
+* X-ray Data Booklet
-* Sources present in the Annual Review of Materials Research (2018) citations
+* Papers from Annual Review of Materials Research (2018) and other XPCS literature

 ### Key Capabilities
 * Assist users in formulating and refining scientific hypotheses for XPCS experiments
-* Check feasibility of testing the user's hypothesis against 8-ID’s resources and capabilities
+* Check feasibility of testing the user's hypothesis against 8-ID's resources and capabilities
+* Provide cited answers grounded in the XPCS literature database

 ### Primary Goals
 * Enable users to validate whether their experiment concept is technically feasible at 8-ID
-* Reduce back-and-forth with beamline staff by providing upfront guidance to users
+* Reduce back-and-forth with beamline staff by providing upfront guidance

-### Technical Overview
+---

-This project has a few distinct parts:
+This project has three parts:

 **Part 1 — Agentic XPCS Publication Harvester:** An agentic AI system that autonomously scouts global beamline publication pages, evaluates papers for XPCS relevance, and submits candidates to a human review queue for ingestion into the chatbot's knowledge base.

 **Part 2 — RAG Chatbot:** A retrieval-augmented generation chatbot that helps beamline visiting users formulate and evaluate XPCS experiment hypotheses against 8-ID's capabilities.

-**Part 3 - Document Ranking System:** TBD
+**Part 3 — Document Management System:** A web-based admin panel for managing the knowledge base — adjusting document retrieval weights, uploading new PDFs, and approving or rejecting papers from the agent's review queue.

+---

 <h2><img src="https://img.shields.io/badge/Part_1-blue?style=for-the-badge"/>&nbsp;&nbsp;&nbsp;Agentic XPCS Publication Harvester</h2>

 An agentic AI system that keeps the chatbot's knowledge base current by autonomously finding and screening new XPCS papers from beamline publication pages around the world.